MicrosoftDocs/visualstudio-docs/subscriptions/admin-preferences.md

 ## Access preferences

-To view or modify preferenes, you must be signed in to the [admin portal](https://manage.visualstudio.com) using a sign-in ID that has super admin rights on the agreement.
+To view or modify preferences, you must be signed in to the [admin portal](https://manage.visualstudio.com) using a sign-in ID that has super admin rights on the agreement.

 To set your preferences:
 1. Sign in to the admin portal with an ID that has super admin privileges.